edgedb/edgedb/docs/reference/edgeql/with.rst

 .. code-block:: edgeql

-    WITH MODULE example
+    with module example
-    SELECT User {
+    select User {
         name,
-        owned := (SELECT
+        owned := (select
-            User.<owner[IS Issue] {
+            User.<owner[is Issue] {
                 number,
                 body
             }
         )
     }
-    FILTER User.name LIKE 'Alice%';
+    filter User.name like 'Alice%';

-    SELECT example::User {
+    select example::User {
         name,
-        owned := (SELECT
+        owned := (select
-            example::User.<owner[IS example::Issue] {
+            example::User.<owner[is example::Issue] {
                 number,
                 body
             }
         )
     }
-    FILTER example::User.name LIKE 'Alice%';
+    filter example::User.name like 'Alice%';

-It is also possible to define aliased modules in the ``WITH`` block.
+It is also possible to define aliased modules in the ``with`` block.
 Consider the following query that needs to compare objects corresponding to concepts defined in two different modules.

 .. code-block:: edgeql

-    WITH
+    with
-        MODULE example,
+        module example,
-        f AS MODULE foo
+        f as module foo
-    SELECT User {
+    select User {
         name
     }
-    FILTER .name = f::Foo.name;
+    filter .name = f::Foo.name;

 Another use case is for giving short aliases to long module names (especially if module names contain ``.``).

 .. code-block:: edgeql

-    WITH
+    with
-        MODULE example,
+        module example,
-        fbz AS MODULE foo.bar.baz
+        fbz as module foo.bar.baz
-    SELECT User {
+    select User {
         name
     }
-    FILTER .name = fbz::Baz.name;
+    filter .name = fbz::Baz.name;

 Local Expression Aliases